unaidedelf8777/lilac_built/docs/blog/curate-coding-dataset.md

 returns a new `answer_formatted` column that has two sub-fields:

 1. `answer`: the rewritten output with formatted python code
-2. `has_edit`: a bit that is true if the code formatter made any changes.
+2. `has_edit`: true when the code formatter made a change.
 We will use the bit in the UI to filter on the rows that got updated.

 To modify the dataset in Lilac, we will use [](#Dataset.map).
 To learn more about `Dataset.map`, see the guide on [](../datasets/dataset_edit.md).